-The laboratory’s present day focus is on microbial biofilms.
-Biofilms are a unique state of existence preferentially employed by microorganisms in most environments; they are involved in two thirds of human infections, rendering them of enormous public health relevance.
-Biofilms protect microorganisms from environmental stresses, currently available antimicrobial agents and host immune defenses.
-Understanding mechanisms of biofilm formation will enable novel therapeutic and preventive strategies for the recalcitrant diseases (e.g., prosthetic joint infection, endocarditis, catheter-associated infection) with which biofilms are associated.
+Mayo Clinic's Infectious Diseases Lab, led by Robin Patel, M.D. focuses on microbial biofilms and antibacterial resistance.
+Biofilms are a unique state of existence preferentially assumed by microorganisms in most environments; they are estimated to be involved in two-thirds of human infections, making them enormously relevant to public health.
+Biofilms protect microorganisms from environmental stresses, most currently available antibiotics and host immune defenses.